ptshp-wb-mgt-sys/website/backend/README.md

 Deletes a medical record.

-**Authorization:** Only the veterinarian who created the record or admins can delete it.
+**Authorization:** Veterinarians and admins can delete medical records.

 ## Database Schema